kraudy/MasterCompiler/docs/Traceability.md

 # Traceability

 In real life, things burn and fall off the cliff so, it would be wise to take it into account.

-When that happens, we need to have the necessary useful information to know where things went sideway.
+When the rubber meets the road, we need to have the necessary useful information to know where things went sideway.

-MC implements a custom Exception [CompilerException](../src/main/java/com/github/kraudy/compiler/CompilerException.java) that allows for a full stack trace without loss of context when an error occurs
+**MC** implements a custom Exception [CompilerException](../src/main/java/com/github/kraudy/compiler/CompilerException.java) that allows for a full stack trace without loss of context when an error occurs.

 * All messages and joblog entries are loged
 * Failed compilation spools are loged.